-Generally, conservation easements are either sold or donated by a landowner to a qualified conservation organization and constitute a legally binding agreement that may limit or condition certain types of uses or activities from occurring on a property in perpetuity or prevent development from taking place on a property in perpetuity in order to fulfill the conservation purposes of the easement.
-Conservation easements function as non-possessory, legal covenants on a property.
-As such, land owners still possess the property and may sell or transfer a property encumbered by an easement.
+Generally, conservation easements are either sold or donated by a landowner to a qualified conservation organization (land trust or government agency) and constitute a voluntary legal agreement that limits or conditions certain types of uses of the land, in perpetuity, in order to fulfill the conservation purposes of the easement.

-As a legally binding document, a conservation easement is recorded at the county in which the property is located as a deed and becomes identified as a permanent interest in the property’s record if a title search is conducted on the property.
+As a legally binding document, a Deed of Conservation Easement is recorded at the county in which the property is located and becomes identified as a permanent interest in the property’s record.

 Once a conservation easement has been sold or donated, the qualified organization (that holds the easement) is obligated to defend its conservation purposes through stewardship.